Exotic open $4$-manifolds which are non-leaves: Exotic simply connected smooth -manifolds and foliations

-In this section we give necessary conditions for certain exotic simply connected smooth manifolds to be diffeomorphic to leaves of a codimension one foliation in a compact smooth manifold.
-As mentioned in the introduction, we define $\mathcal Z$ to be the set of open topological $4$-manifolds (up to homeomorphism) which are obtained by removing a finite non-zero number of points from a closed, connected, simply connected $4$-manifold.
+Here we define certain exotic simply connected smooth manifolds that we shall show cannot be diffeomorphic to leaves of a $C^2$ codimension one foliation in a compact smooth manifold.
+As mentioned in the introduction, we are interested in the set of open $4$-manifolds which are obtained by removing a finite non-zero number of points from a closed, connected, simply connected topological $4$-manifold.